 - Connect the Windows 10 installation media to your PC and boot from it.
 Keep in mind that you might have to press the appropriate key or change your boot priority in BIOS in order to boot from Windows 10 installation media.

 - Choose the desired language and click on Next.

-- Click on Install now and follow the instructions on your screen.
+- Click on Install Now and follow the instructions on your screen.
 Keep in mind that clean install will remove all files from the selected drive, so be sure to back up important files beforehand.

 After the setup process is completed, the problem should be completely resolved.
-If you’re unsure how to perform a clean reinstallation this article will provide you with a detailed explanation.
+For more information, our guide on how to perform a clean reinstallation will provide you with a detailed explanation.